 We all know kids come with a steep price tag.
 Fortunately, those price tags are lower at our local Here We Grow Again Consignment Sale at the Hendricks County 4-H Fairgrounds & Conference Complex, 1900 E. Main St., Danville.

 Parents from all over Indy tag and drop off their gently used kids clothes, toys, baby gear, books and more to sell.
-Then shoppers get to find the best deals among the 90,000 items.
+Then shoppers get to find the best deals among the more than 100,000 items.

 - Make a needs list before you go: Trust me, there will be plenty of wants when you get there.
 I have a closet full of dresses for my girls from these sales.
 But don't forget what you need also.